SandeR2012/explore-flask/chapters/blueprints.md

   static/
 tests/
 ```
+\end{codelisting}

-The _views.py_ file has grown to 10,000 lines of code.
+The _views.py_ file has grown to 10,000 lines of code!
 We’ve been putting off refactoring it, but it’s finally time.
-The file contains views for all of the sections of our site.
-These sections are the home page, the user dashboard, the admin dashboard, the API and the company blog.
+The file contains the views for every section of our site.
+The sections are the home page, the user dashboard, the admin dashboard, the API and the company blog.

 ### Step 1: Divisional or functional?

 This application is made up of very distinct sections.
-Templates and static files probably aren’t going to be shared between blueprints, so we’ll go with a divisional structure.
+Templates and static files probably aren’t going to be shared between the user dashboard and the company blog, for example.
+We’ll go with a divisional structure.

 ### Step 2: Move some files around

+\begin{aside}
+\label{aside:refact2}
+\heading{WARNING}

-{ WARNING: Before you make any changes to your app, commit everything to version control.
-You don’t want to accidentally delete something for good. }
+Before you make any changes to your app, commit everything to version control.
+You don’t want to accidentally delete something for good.

+\end{aside}

 Next we’ll go ahead and create the directory tree for our new app.
-Start off by creating a folder for each blueprint within the package directory.
-Then copy _views.py_, _static/_ and _templates_ in their entirety to each blueprint directory.
-You can then remove them from the top-level package directory.
+We can start by creating a folder for each blueprint within the package directory.
+Then we'll copy _views.py_, _static/_ and _templates/_ in their entirety to each blueprint directory.
+We can then remove them from the top-level package directory.

+\begin{codelisting}
+\label{code:refact3}
+\codecaption{Our application after step 2}
 ```
 config.txt
 requirements.txt